-Sealed subwoofer enclosures boxes are great for small spaces, and they able to produce precise, high-quality bass like for example this small Kicker 43TCWRT84 with its compact design.
+Sealed subwoofer enclosure boxes are great for small spaces, and they can produce precise, high-quality bass like this small Kicker 43TCWRT84 with its compact design.

-Although subwoofers with sealed enclosures produce an excellent bass quality, you will not be able to tune them, and that means they cannot achieve the lowest frequencies, similar to these coming out of ported boxes.
+Although subwoofers with sealed enclosures produce an excellent bass quality, you will not be able to tune them, which means they cannot achieve the lowest frequency range, similar to those coming out of ported boxes.

 The basic rule for choosing the enclosure’s size is that the bass speaker in the smaller box will play higher, while the same speaker in the larger box will play slightly lower frequencies.

-Sealed enclosures are also safer for the speakers and especially for their voice coils.
+Sealed enclosures are also safer for speakers, especially their voice coils.
 The extreme cone movements are more controllable and limited by compressed-in-the-box air that works like a spring.

 Another advantage of sealed boxes is their straightforward design and relatively low costs.